Cheetah2210/A_COMPLETELY_REASONABLE_TOS/README.md

 ❓ WHICH RULES.
 🧾 END USER TERMS — VERSION 3.14159

-Effective	Immediately upon the Consumer’s inevitable decision to keep reading.
+-Effective	Immediately upon the Consumer’s inevitable decision to keep reading.
-Retroactive Effect      🚫 Absolutely not.
+-Retroactive Effect      🚫 Absolutely not.
-Customer Support	🤖 What support?
+-Customer Support	🤖 What support?
 We’re not the support drones you’re looking for.
 Move along.
-Time Machine	🚫 Not included.
+-Time Machine	🚫 Not included.
-Flux Capacitor	🚫 Not included.
+-Flux Capacitor	🚫 Not included.
-Retroactive Effect	🚫 Still absolutely not.
+-Retroactive Effect	🚫 Still absolutely not.
-Side-Eye	👀 Permitted.
+-Side-Eye	👀 Permitted.
-Hokey Pokey	💃 Mandatory upon assertion of contractual time travel.
+-Hokey Pokey	💃 Mandatory upon assertion of contractual time travel.
-Historical Records Department	🏺 Currently excavating.
+-Historical Records Department	🏺 Currently excavating.
-Archaeological Equipment	🧭 Recommended.
+-Archaeological Equipment	🧭 Recommended.
-Whitehat Reports	🗑️ Thank you for your submission.
+-Whitehat Reports	🗑️ Thank you for your submission.
 Your security reports have been discarded.
-However, we have changed the name on the homework you did and consider the matter addressed.
+However, we have changed the name on the homework you did and consider the -matter addressed.
-Estimated Customer Support Wait Time	⏳ What’s your estimated lifespan?
+-Estimated Customer Support Wait Time	⏳ What’s your estimated lifespan?

 Thank you for your patience.